AndrewSomorjai/Bullet-MASM-code/Readme.txt

 Press ESC to end.
 The game might crash after a few minutes, don't know why though.

-The collision detection is not functional, can't remember why since I last looked at this program in 2005.
+The collision detection is not functional.